 No, you cannot see who visited the Pinterest page.

 Studying the audience is good since you can gain more information from your Pinterest account.
-For example, it’s possible to check who retweeted your pins and which boards they follow by searching for the individuals who retweeted your pins.
+For example, it’s possible to check who retweeted your pins and which boards they follow by searching for those who retweeted them.
 That way, you get a sense of what your audience wants.
-Possibly you’ll come up with a concept for a new board that the audience would like.
+Possibly, you’ll develop a concept for a new board that the audience would like.
 If you want to learn more about your Pinterest audience, you can utilize Pinterest Analytics.
 A business account is required to take advantage of this service.
 Then, select Analytic from the menu.
-For example, you can see how many impressions, engagements, clicks on pins, and more you’ve had and how many of your followers have saved your content.
+For example, you can see how many impressions, engagements, clicks on pins, and more you’ve had and how many followers have saved your content.

 You can glean your audience’s preferences from this data.
 It will assist you in creating Pinterest content that is relevant to your audience’s wants and requirements, increasing your chances of success.
 Also, by figuring out who your Pinterest audience is, you can uncover other social media channels so they’re more likely to be discovered.
-Look for social media accounts, blogs, etc., to get a sense of their interests and habits.
+Look for social media accounts, blogs, etc., to understand their interests and habits.
 The fact that Pinterest doesn’t allow you to see who has visited your Pinterest profile directly doesn’t mean you can’t track down the person who has viewed your profile.

 Can you See who stalks your Pinterest?